Be A Friend

 Student Art Contest

 The Friends of Attwater Prairie Chicken Refuge strive to provide opportunities that will assist in developing a deeper appreciation for our refuge system, the prairie and all the species that call the prairie “home.”
 In an effort to bring nature into the classroom and the lives of future generations, The Friends of Attwater Prairie Chicken Refuge and Blisswood Bed and Breakfast are pleased to sponsor the Student Festival Art Contest.
-The contest, to be held through February 1, 2016, is open to students from kindergarten to grade 12 in Brazos, Bellville, Columbus, Rice and Sealy school districts.
+The contest was held February 1, 2016 and was open to students from kindergarten to grade 12 in Brazos, Bellville, Columbus, Rice and Sealy school districts.

-The Friends of Attwater Prarie Chicken Refuge and Blisswood Bed and Breakfast encourgage parents and teachers to engage our youth with lessons provided on the Kid Zone of our website, www.Attwater.org, or through other sources to further learning and foster an appreciation for the prairie and the wildlife that lives amongst us.
-After reviewing the concepts of nature, the Attwater’s prairie chicken, endangered species, prairies, ecology, refuges, etc. with your students, tie it all together by letting future generations express themseves through art.
-The Discovery Art Contest is a perfect avenue to engage the power of art to help youth feel more connected with nature and will prove to be a valuable experience.
+The Friends of Attwater Prarie Chicken Refuge and Blisswood Bed and Breakfast encouraged parents and teachers to engage our youth with lessons provided on the Kid Zone of our website, www.Attwater.org, or through other sources to further learning and foster an appreciation for the prairie and the wildlife that lives among us.
+After reviewing subjects/concepts of nature like the Attwater’s prairie chicken, endangered species, prairies, ecology, refuges, etc. with your students, future generations express themselves through art.
+The Student Art Contest is a perfect avenue to engage the power of art to help youth feel more connected with nature and will prove to be a valuable experience.